What Should I Know about the Illegal Drug Supply?

 Did you know?

-About 75% of people in the U.S. who became addicted to street opioids such as heroin during the 2000s report that they started out taking prescription opioid drugs
+About 75% of people in the U.S. who became addicted to street opioids like heroin during the 2000s report that their addiction began with prescription opioid use

 In most parts of the United States, fentanyl and heroin are cheaper and easier to obtain than prescription opioids